firelink-sh/evolve-py/README.md

 pipeline.run()  # runs the ETL
 ```

-You can configure it with yaml/json/toml!
+You can configure it with yaml or json!

 ```yml
 source: